HBO Max UK: price, plans, supported devices and how to watch

 Standalone subscription

-HBO Max can also be subscribed to directly, with plans ranging from £4.99 to £14.99 per month depending on features such as ads, picture quality and simultaneous streams.
-The app will be supported on major platforms including smart TVs, streaming sticks, games consoles, phones, tablets and web browsers.
+HBO Max can be subscribed to directly, with plans from £4.99 to £14.99 per month depending on ad tier, picture quality and simultaneous streams.
+TNT Sports is available as a separate add-on for £30.99 per month.
+The app is supported on smart TVs, streaming sticks, games consoles, phones, tablets and web browsers.

 HBO Max availability by platform